 C. Others: actor value and role value come in numerous string combinations.
-With the use of a set of siteini commands it is thought to be possible to achieve the required actorvalue(role=rolevalue) format.
+With the use of a set of siteini commands it must be possible to achieve the required actorvalue(role=rolevalue) format.

 5.1.5.2 The lang attribute.